The Coronavirus outbreak has developed a lot since the last time we wrote about how it might affect the trucking industry.

 Immediate precursor raw materials – such as paper, plastic or alcohol – used for the manufacture of essential items

 The FMCSA definition of direct assistance does include not routine commercial deliveries or loads that are not directly being hauled for emergency relief efforts.
 So just because you are hauling groceries does not mean you are exempted.

 One of the most disheartening results of the coronavirus outbreak for our team was the cancellation of the Mid-America Trucking Show in Louisville Kentucky.

-It was set to be held at the end of this month, and we were super excited to meet you there.
+It was set to be held from March 25-27, and we were super excited to meet you there.
 It’s one of the few opportunities we get to see you face-to-face and we had lots of free stuff to give away.

 But rest assured, we’ll see you at MATS in 2021!